alexmacarthur/jam-comments-site/privacy-policy.md

 ### As a Subscriber

-* Your website information, including domain and any arbitrary name you choose to give it within JamComment's dashboard.
+* Your website's information, including domain and any additional name you choose to give it within JamComment's dashboard.
-* Alphanumeric IDs from third-party services used to link your account to these external records, including Auth0 authentication accounts and Stripe subscription information.
-These IDs stored within JamComments are not personally-identifiable.
+* Authentication data, such as your email address and a Bcrypt-hashed version of your password.
+The authentication flow is entirely managed by [Laravel](https://laravel.com/docs/9.x/hashing).
 * Any application-specific settings and options necessary for the function of the application, and which are not personally identifiable.

 ### As a Commenter